-- 1.1 To enable Council and its communities to identify the degree of significance attached to particular issues, proposals, assets, decisions and activities. - 1.2 To provide clarity about how and when communities can expect to be engaged in decisions made by Council. - 1.3 To inform Council from the beginning of a decision-making process about the extent, form and type of engagement required.
+- 1. To enable Council and its communities to identify the degree of significance attached to particular issues, proposals, assets, decisions and activities. - 2.
+To provide clarity about how and when communities can expect to be engaged in decisions made by Council. - 3.
+To inform Council from the beginning of a decision-making process about the extent, form and type of engagement required.

-2.0 Definitions
+DEFINITIONS I NGĀ WHAKAMĀRAMATANGA

 Community A group of people living in the same place or having a particular characteristic in common.
 Includes interested parties, affected people and key stakeholders.

+Core Service As stated in Section 11A of the LGA 2002:

+In performing its role, a local authority must have particular regard to the contribution that the following core services make to its communities:

+- (a) network infrastructure

+- public transport services (b)

+- solid waste collection and disposal (c)

+- the avoidance or mitigation of natural hazards (d)

+- libraries, museums, reserves, and other recreational facilities and (e) community amenities.

+Decisions

-Core Service As stated in Section 11A of the LGA 2002: In performing its role, a local authority must have particular regard to the contribution that the following core services make to its communities: (a) network infrastructure (b) public transport services (c) solid waste collection and disposal (d) the avoidance or mitigation of natural hazards (e) libraries, museums, reserves, and other recreational facilities and community amenities.
-Decisions Refers to all the decisions made by or on behalf of Council including those made by officers under delegation.
-(Management decisions made by officers under delegation during the implementation of council decisions will not be deemed to be significant) Engagement Term used to describe the process of seeking information from the community to inform and assist decision making.
+Refers to all the decisions made by or on behalf of Council including those made by officers under delegation.
+(Management decisions made by officers under delegation during the implementation of Council decisions will not be deemed to be significant)

+Engagement

+Term used to describe the process of seeking information from the community to inform and assist decision making.
 There is a continuum of community involvement.

-Group of Activities The term is used to describe a whole-of-activity approach.
+Group of Activities

+The term is used to describe a whole-of-activity approach.
 Without limiting the application of this provision to other assets, it means all activities and assets comprised within a group as a whole and not each individual component of the group.

+LGA 2002

+Local Government Act 2002.

+Significance

-LGA 2002 Local Government Act 2002 Significance As defined in Section 5 of the LGA2002 In relation to any issue, proposal, decision, or other matter that concerns or is before a local authority, means the degree of importance of the issue, proposal, decision, or matter, as assessed by the local authority, in terms of its likely impact on, and likely consequences for,- (a) the district or region: (b) any persons who are likely to be particularly affected by, or interested in, the issue, proposal, decision, or matter: (c) the capacity of the local authority to perform its role, and the financial and other costs of doing so.
-Significant As defined in Section 5 of the LGA 2002 Means that the issue or proposal, decision, or other matter has a high degree of significance.
+As defined in Section 5 of the LGA2002

+In relation to any issue, proposal, decision, or other matter that concerns or is before a local authority, means the degree of importance of the issue, proposal, decision, or matter, as assessed by the local authority, in terms of its likely impact on, and likely consequences for,-

+- (a) the district or region: - (b) any persons who are likely to be particularly affected by, or interested in, the issue, proposal, decision, or matter: - (c) the capacity of the local authority to perform its role, and the financial and other costs of doing so.

+Significant

+As defined in Section 5 of the LGA 2002

+Means that the issue or proposal, decision, or other matter has a high degree of significance.

+Significant Activity

-Significant Activity Describe those Groups of Activities which are both a Core Service of Council AND in which Council has historically invested substantial funding.
-These include: • Roading • Water • Wastewater • Solid Waste • Recreation and Culture • Public Amenities • Parks and Reserves Strategic asset As defined in Section 5 of the LGA 2002 and Schedule 1 of this policy.
+Describe those Groups of Activities which are both a Core Service of Council AND in which Council has historically invested substantial funding.
+These include:

+- Roading

+- Water

+- Wastewater

+- Solid Waste

+- Recreation and Culture

+- Public Amenities

+- Parks and Reserves